Asian stocks follow Wall St higher ahead of Fed chair speech

 BEIJING (AP) — Asian stock markets followed Wall Street higher on Friday ahead of a speech by the Federal Reserve chair that investors hoped would shed light on plans for more interest rate hikes.

-Investors focused on Chair Jerome Powell's speech at the Fed's annual Jackson Hole meeting for signs of when the U.S. central bank might raise rates again and by how much to cool inflation that is running at multi-decade highs.
+Investors focused on Jerome Powell’s speech at the Fed’s annual Jackson Hole meeting for signs of when the U.S. central bank, trying to cool inflation that is running at multi-decade highs, might raise rates again and by how much.

 Traders worry the Fed’s four rate hikes this year, plus increases by central banks in Europe and Asia, might derail global growth.
 Some expect the Fed to reverse course and start cutting rates in 2023 due to signs the U.S. economy might be cooling.